 Eurocentres was born in 1948 as a way to transform learning into an enriching, personal experience.
-Since then, we have evolved into a market leader in international language teaching, with schools across Europe, the USA, and Canada, as well as in New Zealand, South Africa, and Australia.
+Since then, we have evolved into a market leader in international language teaching.

 Eurocentres began 70 years ago as a meeting point for people from all over the world.
 Over seven decades, it has made significant contributions to the field of language teaching and remains committed to improving learning experiences by delivering excellent and innovative teaching.